PRTG Manual: Alerts

 Before you set up a change trigger, make sure that the Trigger 'change' notification setting is enabled in the sensor's settings, otherwise the notification will never be sent.

 Save the trigger.
 You will now be notified when sensor values change.

-For more information on triggers, see section Sensor Notifications Settings.
+For more information on triggers, see section Sensor Notification Triggers Settings.

 After you have set up alerts using limits or lookups, you can complement them with state-based triggers.
-On the Notifications tab, hover over and select Add State Trigger from the menu to add a new trigger.
+On the Notification Triggers tab, hover over and select Add State Trigger from the menu to add a new trigger.

 If you want to receive alerts for more than one status, you have to add a state trigger for each status.

 A sensor's status can change for other reasons such as internal sensor alerts.
 If you configure state-based notification triggers, you are notified of these changes as well.

 Monitor and "Lookup" a SNMP String value